 Saint Anne's Church is following the 1m+ social distancing regulations.
 We can now seat 90 individuals or more with people from the same household sitting together.
 To enable parishioners to know they have a seat for Sunday Mass we have a booking system which is on the parish website. (www.stanneskeighley.org.uk) Just press the button "Register for Mass" and book the tickets you require.
 Or phone 01535 645454 Monday - Wednesday 11.00am - 12 Noon.
 Or ask a Steward at the back of church to book a ticket for the following week.
 Please note for 1 person = 1 ticket; 2 people (same household) = 1 ticket.
 More than 2 people from the same household and up to 5 people = 2 tickets.
-It is not necessary to book a seat for the Vigil Mass on Saturday evening or during the week.
-The Government regulations stipulate that you will need to sign in and sanitise your hands as you enter the church.
+It is not necessary to book a seat for the Vigil Mass on Saturday evening or during the week but Government regulations stipulate that you will need to sign in and sanitise your hands as you enter the church.

 The Weekly Bulletin - please take it home with you and do not return to the stand